B-S-Arnold/Friendstagram/README.md

 * Followers
 * Replies
 * Comment and Reply Likes
+* Search Bar
+* Emoji button for Captions, Comments, and Replies
-* User information: including bios profile pictures
+* User information: including bios and profile pictures
 * The ability to update or delete your account
 * Uploading photos from local storage
 * And more...